I'm being harassed...what should I do? When is harassment unlawful? What is sexual harassment?

 Sexual harassment (including same-sex harassment) is a form of discrimination.
 There are two main categories of sexual harassment: "Quid pro quo" harassment and "hostile work environment" harassment.

-Massachusetts Commission Against Discrimination has more information about sexual harassment, and employer responsibilities, under Massachusetts law.
+4. The Massachusetts Commission Against Discrimination has more information about unlawful harassment, and employer responsibilities, under Massachusetts law.

 5. You need to decide whether to report the harassment to a supervisor or human resources official.
 If you don't report the harassment, the company might not know what's going on and won't be able to take corrective action.
 Also, if the company doesn't know about the harassment, it might not be legally responsible.
 If you decide to report the harassment, it is usually best to follow the company's procedures for reporting it.
 Check your employment handbook and discrimination/harassment policy, if the company has them.